MarioniLab/Aneuploidy2017/README.md

 * `data_proc.R` is a script that converts raw data into a processed set for the analyses.

 One further shell script, `get_data.sh` will download the raw data to this folder.
-You must have installed or have access tp `wget` for this download, and you must have the folder containing this repo set as your working directory.
+You must have the folder containing this repo set as your working directory to download the data.

 ### *scploid* R package